kaiharu/local-agent/README.md

-This is a Local AI Agent with Azure OpenAI LLM Model.
+This is a Local Chat Agent with Azure OpenAI gpt-4o Model.

 ## Getting Started